nuxi23/haf/README.md

 - well, some error handling would be nice.
 Probably work on that first.
 - and a manual, also, too.
 - implement more of the primitives from TeleHaf
+- comments, though I may change the syntax for them
 - add either builtins or a standard library
 - remove unneccesary primitives (they were primitives in TeleHaf due to performance issues)
 - file handling of some sort (was never thrilled with the TeleHaf version)